 For first timers you have to spend time training them on how to achieve the goals and objectives of a trade show (i.e. new leads / clients).
 Outline the process for capturing leads and follow up, and hammer in the details of the product or service you are selling.

 A trade show is a project, so outline it as such.
 From pre-planning to follow-up, you should have a list of all the tasks, supplies, and responsibilities so all participants know what they need to do.
 After all is said and done you should revisit your plan and see if there is room for future improvement.

-If you are preparing for your first trade show, or it’s been a while you may want to start by ordering new banners and trade show displays to wow prospective clients.
+If you are preparing for your first trade show, or it’s been a while, you may want to start by ordering new banners and professional displays to wow prospective clients.

 You must be logged in to post a comment.